toreau/Text-Info/README.md

-    It really doesn't make sense to set both `tld` and `language`, as the former is a helper for detecting the correct language of the text, while the latter overrides whatever the detection algorithm returns.
+    It really doesn't make sense to set both `tld` and `language`, as the former is a helper for detecting the correct language of the text, while the latter overrides whatever that detection algorithm returns.

 - readability()